-We'll give you information about your attributed income at the end of the tax year or after a full withdrawal from the Scheme.
+We'll provide you with a tax statement before 30 June each year.
 This information will help you determine whether you need to change your PIR for the next tax year.
+Please notify us of any updates to your PIR by emailing us at enquiries@ fisherfunds.co.nz.